 You can edit multiple records, before requesting your changes to the database.
 Each edited field will have a small red marker on it to indicate a change.

 When adding new assignments or modifying existing ones, under the recommended configuration, Project Managers do not directly Save their forecast changes to the database.
 Instead, after additions/changes have been made, all of the changes in that context are submitted as requests to the appropriate resource manager(s).
 For details on the resource request process and how to submit requests, see the article Understanding the Resource Request Process.

-The PDWare allocation algorithm that creates the colors on the views is a powerful process that runs in the background and sometimes is not instantaneous.
-The Recalculate button, in the bottom left footer panel on your screen, will force this process to run on the records on your screen to make sure your view is up to date.
-WARNING: It is best to use the "Save" button to save your changes prior to clicking Recalculate.
-(The Recalculate button is the rightmost button in the image below):
+The PDWare allocation algorithm that creates the colors on the views is a powerful process that runs in the background upon hitting the Save button.
+YOu can also click the Calculate button, in the upper right panel on your screen, which will force this process to run on the records on your screen to make sure your view is up to date.
+WARNING: It is best to use the "Save" button to save your changes prior to clicking Calculate.
+(The Calculate button is the leftmost button in the image below):

 - After a save the modified records did not update their colors.